openvinotoolkit/openvino_tokenizers/benchmark/README.md

                         Path to the dataset.
   -n NUM_PAIRS, --num_pairs NUM_PAIRS
                         Number of prompt/completion pairs to sample from the dataset.
+  --trust-remote-code, --trust_remote_code
+                        Pass `trust_remote_code=True` to `AutoTokenizer.from_pretrained`.
+It will execute code present on the Hub on your local machine.
+  --log-scale, --log_scale
+                        Use log scale for the plot.
 ```

 ## Download Dataset